Reasonable Adjustments in Labs

 The project's success wouldn't be possible without everyone involved!

-"Reasonable adjustments are changes that organisations and people providing services or public functions have to make if their provision, criterion, practice or physical feature puts a disabled person at a substantial disadvantage in relation to a relevant matter in comparison with persons who are not disabled."
+"Reasonable adjustments are changes that organisations have to make if their provision, criterion, practice or physical feature puts a disabled person at a substantial disadvantage in relation to a relevant matter in comparison with non-disabled persons."

 How could this work in the lab?

-For courses requiring laboratory experience, disabled students might need support with their access, activity development or assessment.
+For courses with lab experience, disabled students might need support with their access, activity development or assessment.

-While the University acknowledges the need for reasonable adjustments in practical environments, there is currently no formal, standardised process for consistent implementation, or feedback to Disability Services.
+While the University acknowledges the need for reasonable adjustments in lab settings, there is currently no formal, standardised process.

 What does good practice look like?